sipeed/sipeed_wiki/docs/hardware/zh/tang/Tang-Nano-9K/examples/lushaylabs/1_installation_getting_started/installation_getting_started.md

 Now onboard we have 6 leds and if each will represent one bit in our counter then it means we can count up from 0 to 63 (binary `111111`).
 Now our onboard clock frequency is 27 Mhz so counting up every clock pulse would mean the counter would cycle through all the options 428 million times a second, t0o fast to be able to see the counting.
 So let's say we want it to count once every half a second.
 Then we would need to wait 13,500,000 clock cycles between incrementing the counter.

-We can also say that our counting module will require the clock signal on-board as input since we will need it to react to clock cycles and we know we want our output to be the status of the 6 leds. &nbsp;
+We can also say that our counting module will require the clock signal on-board as input since we will need it to react to clock cycles and we know we want our output to be the status of the 6 leds.

 So now that we have a general plan, let's create a verilog file called `counter.v` and we can start off with what we know.